StefanoChiodino/amazon-smile-redirect-plugin/README.md

 A chrome plugin to automatically and efficiently redirect to [Amazon Smile](https://smile.amazon.co.uk).

-This works for amazon.com, amazon.it, amazon.de, and amazon.fr.
+This works for amazon.com, amazon.it, and amazon.de.